mui/material-ui/docs/data/material/design-resources/connect/connect.md

 The generated theme targets classes that correspond to the specific Switch configuration defined above, so styles are only applied when the Material UI component's props and state match those of the customized Figma component.

-To customize the other states, you need to apply the desired design chances to each variant.
-To do this efficiently follow these steps:
+To customize the other states, you need to apply the desired design chances to each variant in Figma.
+To efficiently do this follow these steps:

-1. Start by customizing the "base" variant, for example, the checked state, medium size, and primary color.
+1. Customize a single "base" variant.
+For example, a Switch component in the checked state, of medium size, and primary color.
 2. Clone this variant and rename it to target the next variant you'd like to customize.
-For example, rename the cloned version of `Checked=True, Size=Medium, Color=Primary, State=Enabled` to `Checked=False, Size=Medium, Color=Primary, State=Enabled`)
+For example, rename the cloned version of `Checked=True, Size=Medium, Color=Primary, State=Enabled` to `Checked=False, Size=Medium, Color=Primary, State=Enabled`).
 3. Delete the old versions of the same variant.
-4. Move the new version to the correct square in the variant grid
+4. Move the new version to the correct square in the variant grid.
 5. Make the necessary style adjustments to the variant's child layers.

 Repeat this process for each variant you want to customize.